YaelHernG/YaelHernG/README.md

-## Hi there 👋 I'm Yael
+## Hi there, I'm Yael
-I am interested in system biology, mathematical modeling, inmmune diseases and machine learning.
+I'm interested in system biology, mathematical modeling, inmmune diseases and machine learning.

 - 😄 Pronouns: He/him
 - 🎒 I am currently in the 4th semester of the undergraduate program in Genomic Science.